Step 1: Analyze individual repos (using the batch script)

 The docs command generates a full set of markdown pages with embedded mermaid diagrams from the aggregated JSON, ready to drop into any mkdocs site:

-arch-analyzer docs --output-dir site/docs/platform platform-output/platform-architecture.json
+arch-analyzer docs --output-dir site/docs/my-platform platform-output/platform-architecture.json

 This produces: